R6DJO/USB_HOST_CDC-BLE_UART/README.md

 | Supported Targets | ESP32-S2 | ESP32-S3 |
 | ----------------- | -------- | -------- |

-# USB CDC-ACM Host Driver Example
+# Tyt MD-9600 BLE-UART Bridge

 (See the README.md file in the upper level 'examples' directory for more information about examples.)